google-marketing-solutions/product-return-predictor/README.md

 - **Step 2**: Import General Python Packages and Python Modules

-- **Step 3**: Define Solution Parameters: There are 4 types of solution parameters/attributes that need to be defined:
+- **Step 3**: Define Solution Parameters: There are 5 types of solution parameters/attributes that need to be defined:

-  - **Google Analytics 4 (GA4) Raw Datasets Parameters**: These parameters are crucial if you plan to use GA4 data for feature engineering.
-    - `ga4_project_id:` The Google Cloud Project ID where your GA4 raw dataset resides.
-This is typically a public dataset or a project you own containing your GA4 export.
-Example Value: 'bigquery-public-data'.
-    - `ga4_dataset_id`: The BigQuery dataset ID within your ga4_project_id that contains your raw GA4 event data.
-Example Value: 'my_ga4_dataset_id'.

   - **GCP Product Return Project Parameters**: These parameters define the core GCP resources used by the solution.
     -   `project_id`: Your Google Cloud Project ID where the product return